Skip to main content

 curl --digest --user myMarkLogicUserName:MyMarkLogicPassword -X POST -d@"path/to/config.json" -i -H "Content-type:application/json" http://localhost:8002/v1/rest-apis

-Please make sure to select the right database from the Content Source dropdown field first - this will tell the system which database to load the data into.
+Make sure you’ve selected the right database from the Content Source dropdown first.
+That tells the system where to load the data.

-which accepts a path as its argument and lists all the documents that in a particular folder:
+To load the data, we need a few built-in MarkLogic functions.
+The first is xdmp.filesystemDirectory(), which takes a path as its argument and lists all documents in a folder:

-function.
-As part of this function we not only insert the documents but also specify their URIs (unique identifiers) and a collection.
+We can take that information and insert the individual documents into the database using xdmp.documentLoad().
+As part of this function, we insert the documents and also specify their URIs (unique identifiers) and a collection.

-The original documents didn't contain a primary field that would display the name of the country but I needed this piece of information in order to create an index.
-Using server-side JavaScript I can add an additional JSON property to all the documents in the database.
+The original documents didn’t contain a primary field for the country name, but I needed that piece of information to create an index.
+Using server-side JavaScript, I can bolt on an extra JSON property to every document in the database.

 declareUpdate();